A hard truth is that you cannot trust others until you can trust yourself.

-When you don't trust someone there is a reason.
+When you don't trust someone it's because:

 - Something in your current relationship is causing you not to trust.